Gennaro Ruggiero

-Gennaro Ruggiero (born 4 February 2000) is an Italian footballer, currently unattached.
+Gennaro Ruggiero (born 4 February 2000) is an Italian footballer who plays for Real Normanna in the fifth-tier Eccellenza.

 Career

 A physical central midfielder, and a product of Naples-based renowned youth team Mariano Keller, he was spotted by Palermo scouts and then signed in 2014.

 He made his Serie A debut at the age of 17 on 14 May 2017, playing the entirety of a home league game against Genoa, and becoming the third footballer born from the year 2000 to play in the Italian top flight (after Moise Kean and Pietro Pellegri).

-He was successively loaned out to Torino for the 2017–18 season, but failed to make any first team appearance during the season and appeared only for the Granata's U-19 team before returning to Palermo, again as part of the Under-19 team.
+He was successively loaned out to Torino for the 2017–18 season but failed to make any first-team appearance during the season and appeared only for the Granata's U-19 team before returning to Palermo, again as part of the Under-19 team.

 After a lone season with Serie B club Livorno, he was signed by Serie D club Nola as a free transfer in November 2020.
 On 7 August 2021, he moved to San Giorgio, another Serie D club from his native region of Campania.
 He was released by the end of the season, after San Giorgio folded following their relegation to Eccellenza.

+After playing from January to June 2023 for Serie D amateurs Real Agro Aversa, Ruggiero was announced on 31 August 2023 as a new signing of Serie C club Juve Stabia until the end of the season.